 It is important that forces and investigators know who is responsible for investigating a crime, particularly where jurisdiction and/or ownership may be unclear.

-Section G of the Home Office Counting Rules for Recorded Crime states that when a crime is reported, the crime recording location will be determined by the location of the suspect at the time they committed the offence.
+Section G of the Home Office Crime Recording Rules states that when a crime is reported, the crime recording location will be determined by the location of the suspect at the time they committed the offence.
 This will also usually determine which police force will be responsible for conducting the investigation.

 There are exceptions to this rule.
-See section G of the Home Office Counting Rules for Recorded Crime for further information.
+See section G of the Home Office Crime Recording Rules for further information.

 - lives outside the force area where the offence was committed

 - may have moved to a place of safety in another force area

 If a call taker or investigator believes that a crime should be recorded and/or investigated by another force area, they must contact that force, on behalf of the reporting person, to ensure that recording and ownership of any subsequent investigation is agreed.

 Acceptance of ownership must be confirmed in writing by the receiving force before the case is transferred to them.
 Prompt investigation should not, however, be delayed because agreement has not been reached.
 This is particularly important when there are urgent investigative needs or there is a significant risk of harm.